 This only works for complete matches.
 For instance, if the query is, "Where’s Wally", all "Where’s Wally" matches within the result page will be highlighted.
 On the other hand, if someone types "what are your working hours" and the result page mentions "our work hours (...)"," the text will not be highlighted.

 - A separate setting to highlight not only exact matches but also partial ones.
 Set

 ss360Config.queryTerm.tokenizeto true to configure this attribute for Site Search 360.

-- Finally, we’ve taken your suggestions on board to create a setting that allows your visitors to open search suggestions in a new tab, so that they can browse multiple results at a time.
+- Finally, we’ve heard your requests and created a setting that allows your visitors to open search suggestions in a new tab so they can browse multiple results at a time.
 This is also very easy to implement; you only need to enable

 ss360Config.suggestions.linksOpenNewTabin your ss360Config.